Connect with us

 When talk on tv turns to the economy people quite sensibly look for the quickest escape route to keep their ears from getting toothache.
 That’s because commentators like to reach for the esoteric, the dystopian, the never ending set meal of tired old tropes and warnings that remind people they shouldn’t be thinking about economics in the first place.

 “If you offer eggs to your neighbour when they come over and knock on the door, or you give a ride to a friend, that’s the sharing economy or the gift economy.
-You go into your public library that’s the sharing economy as well,” Della Duncan, co-teacher of the Economics Dimension course at Gaia Education, tells me on today’s episode of Inside Ideas.
+You go into your public library that’s the sharing economy as well,” Della Duncan, co-teacher of the Economics Dimension course at Gaia Education, tells me on season 4 of Inside Ideas.
 And it doesn’t end there.

 I invite you to think of your day, and think of the ways that you participate in neoliberal capitalism, such as buying something on Amazon for example.